slicken/clerk_trades/README.md

 Usage: ./app [<update_duration> | <list>]

 Arguments:
-  <update_duration>    Duration to update (e.g., 3h, 2m, 1s).
-If not provided,
+  update_duration    Clerk site scrape duration, min 1h (e.g. 12h, 1d).
-                       site scraping will be disabled.
-  <list>               Specify the number of reports to list trades from
+                     If not provided, site scraping will be disabled. list               Specify the number of reports to list their trades.
                      (type=int).
+This argument must be greater than 0.
-If this argument is used, the program will exit after printing.
-(This value can not be 0)
+                     If used, the program will exit after printing.

+Note: Only one of these two arguments may be provided at a time.

+OPTIONS:
+  -e=<your@email.com>, --email=<your@email.com>
+                     Email trades result to specified email address.
+                     You will recive a email first where you must give mailgun permission to send email to email adress.
+  -v, --verbose      Enable verbose output for detailed logging and information.
-  help, -h, --help     Display this help menu.
+  -h, --help         Display this help menu.
 ```